Upcoming events.

 View Event →

-The Floral Art of Tea Ceremony : Celebration of Forbidden flower, Kinka (4pm & 7pm)
+The Floral Art of Tea Ceremony : New Year Cerebration of Chabana (2 sessions 4pm or 7pm)

-The Floral Art of Tea Ceremony : Celebration of Forbidden flower, Kinka (4pm & 7pm)
+The Floral Art of Tea Ceremony : New Year Cerebration of Chabana (2 sessions 4pm or 7pm)

 Chabana (茶花, literally "tea flowers") is the arrangement of seasonal flowers for a Japanese tea ceremony.
 Displayed in the tokonoma alcove along with other key thematic elements for the gathering, the chabana style appeals to those who prefer a simple, natural look in their creation.
 While ikebana and other styles of floral arrangement prescribe their own distinct frameworks, chabana recognizes and transfers the essence of field to vase.